tweedegolf/storage-abstraction/README.md

 [![ci](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml/badge.svg)](https://github.com/tweedegolf/storage-abstraction/actions/workflows/ci.yaml)

 Provides an abstraction layer for interacting with a storage; this storage can be a local file system or a cloud storage.
+Supported cloud storage services are:

+- MinIO
+- Azure Blob
+- Backblaze B2
+- Google Cloud
+- Amazon S3

-Currently local disk storage, Backblaze B2, Google Cloud and Amazon S3 and compliant cloud services are supported.
+Also S3 compliant cloud services are supported.
+Tested S3 compatible services are:

+- Backblaze S3
+- CloudFlare
+- Cubbit

 Because the API only provides basic storage operations (see [below](#api-methods)) the API is cloud agnostic.
 This means for instance that you can develop your application using storage on local disk and then use Google Cloud or Amazon S3 in your production environment without changing any code.